-But what if you got a puppy already, before studying our currently three years worth of Periodicals?
+But what if you got a puppy already, before studying our now four years worth of Periodicals of always NEW content?

 But what if you don't like reading much?
 If you don't want a text book?

 In that case you may be pleased to know that you can see right now how Tim Carter raises a German Shepherd puppy.
 Live and Multimedia: the New Puppy Diary.